euan-forrester/retron5/README.md

 # Retron5 save file converter

-Convert Retron5 save files to and from files that can be used by other emulators
+Convert Retron5 save files to and from files that can be used by the RetroPie and other emulators

 ## Intro